netreplica/nrx/README.md

 This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

+Although you can always customize the templates according to your needs directly, most typical changes you might want could be done via the platform map file.
+See [Platform Map](docs/platform_map.md) for details.

 # How to use

 Start with activating venv environment